rippedpiracy/site/docs/PC Software/games.md

 **[1337x](https://1337x.to) (Torrent)**

-A very popular Torrenting site which has an incredible amount of content, but also has major downsides including a bad moderation team (Not banning uploaders who uploaded malware in the past) and an incredibly unsafe Software category (Don't get Software releases from this site). **Note: Stay away from torrents marked IGGGAMES, xGIROx, Seyter, Qoob, nosTEAM, CorePack**
+A very popular Torrenting site which has an incredible amount of content, but also has major downsides including a bad moderation team (Not banning uploaders who uploaded malware in the past) and an incredibly unsafe Software category (Don't get Software releases from this site). **Note: Stay away from Torrents marked IGGGAMES, xGIROx, Seyter, Qoob, nosTEAM and CorePack.**

 **[Rarbg](https://rarbg.to) (Torrent)**